-Support Your Child's Language and Social Skills This Summer Break
+Support Your Child's Language This Summer Break

 School is out.
 In-school speech therapy is over.
 Your child's speech and language skills have grown so much over the school year and you don't your them to experience a 'summer slide' and lose those gains.
 If you don't know what a summer slide is, check out my last blog post here.
 There are lots of fun, easy activities you can do with your child to keep them busy and engaged this summer.

 But it is not just about the activities that you do to keep them busy.
 It is about the way you communicate with them while you are having fun.
 Make the most of the time you spend together by using language that helps their communication skills to grow!
 Model pro-social language for them; use language that helps them remember to think of the perspectives of others when they are socializing.
 For example, come up with a 'group plan' before your activity, and reference the 'group plan' throughout the day.
 This type of language encourages them to think of the others in the group, and not just themselves.
 Read more about strategies you can use with your child to support